LilianDenzler/qualiloop_final/README.md

+#Qualiloop paper

+The main file is:
+elsarticle-template-num.tex

-elsarticle-template-num.tex is the main file paper.pdf was generated using this file
+A pdf version was generated for a preview (paper.pdf) using this file.

 Latex version was written to be compatible with Elsevier Article (elsarticle) Template.